PADL/libbrowserid/README.md

 The BrowserID GSS mechanism is split into two parts: libbrowserid, which is a (more or less) general-purpose library for generating and verifying BrowserID assertions; and mech\_browserid, which is the actual GSS mechanism (based on the Moonshot code).

-(The libbrowserid API is not yet stable enough to make it into a shared library; this will be possible when the GSS mechanism only uses its public interfaces.
-However, if you are interested in using it in a non-GSS application, see contrib/sample.)
+If you would just like to build libbrowserid, then execute configure with the --disable-gss-mechanism flag.
+This will remove Kerberos as a dependency.
+Sample code for using it in a non-GSS application can be found in contrib/sample.

 Information on the BrowserID GSS protocol can be found in the document gss-browserid.md, however essentially the protocol is the same as for web-based